-During fiscal 2010, the Company entered into an option agreement, through Grupo Northair, to acquire a 100% interest in the La Cigarra Project located in the State of Chihuahua, Mexico.
+During fiscal 2010, the Company entered into an option agreement, through its wholly owned subsidiary Grupo Northair to acquire a 100% interest in the La Cigarra Project located in the State of Chihuahua, Mexico.

 Grupo Northair can acquire a 100% ownership in the concessions by making payments over a five year period totalling US\$445,000 (US\$95,000 paid).
 The Company also has an agreement to allow drilling to be conducted on land controlled by a local Ejido.
 During fiscal 2012, the Company expanded the project to include the La Borracha concession at a cost of US\$35,000.